Endri Hasa

-Endri Hasa (born in Elbasan, on 16 February 1981) is an Albanian conservative politician, member of the presidency of the Democratic Party of Albania that was member of the Assembly of the Republic of Albania for the Democratic Party of Albania (DP).
+Endri Hasa (born in Elbasan, on 16 February 1981) is a former Albanian politician, member of the presidency of the Democratic Party of Albania that was member of the Assembly of the Republic of Albania for the Democratic Party of Albania (DP).
 He became member of the Presidency of the Democratic Party of Albania as Head of the Information Society Department in November 2014 and was re-elected in January 2019.

 Education

 Endri has a degree in electronics engineering from the University of Florence and has successfully completed his postgraduate studies at the University of Sheffield.